ajuvercr/sds-demo-paper/sds-demo.md

 <!--sds Record zijn objecten dat dataset objecten verbinden aan de huidige stream.
 Nuttig want dan kan je met een transformatie (meta)data toevoegen aan sds Record, maar niet aan de dataset. (stub bucketization)-->
 <!--   push only data structure: je kan informatie over meerdere streams op dezelfde push only data structure zetten, zoals gewoon appenden naar een file-->
 Linking specific items to the correct stream is done with `sds:Record`.
-An `sds:Record` points to the data and the corresponding stream.
-These small objects make it possible that multiple streams to use the same channel.
+An `sds:Record` points to the data (`sds:payload`) and the corresponding stream (`sds:stream`).
+These small objects make it possible for multiple streams to use the same channel.
 Each transformation can thus push `sds:Record`'s and leave the original stream intact.
 A stream of immutable objects can still be transformed, this transformation can, for example, calculate a hash or add a fragment id to the `sds:Record` object.
 The yellow part of Figure \ref{onto} gives a visual overview of `sds:Record`.

 <!--  Figuurtje ofzo met de ontology -->
 ![SDS Ontology\label{onto}](./ontology.png)